Do Wellness Programs Save Money?

 From a company perspective these tactics do reduce the healthcare cost burden for the company, but they do not address the core of the problem: the high demand and high cost of health care.

 When we look at the exact reasons why healthcare costs increase, it’s clear that wellness programs can only impact a few of these cost drivers.
-This has been discussed in length in this earlier blog.
-Worksite wellness programs are effective at reducing the demand for health care and this lowers cost.
+Worksite wellness programs are effective at reducing the demand for health care which lowers cost and helps employers save money.

 Wellness programs make sense and they have been shown to work, yet they are rarely included in any discussions about future healthcare costs.
 This oversight can usually be explained by one reason: a lack of appreciation for the strength of the business case for wellness.
 The fact is, the return on a wellness program investment is nearly always positive.